mazanetwork/maza.network/CONTRIBUTING.md

  - Listings of Exchanges, Wallets, Service Providers are accepted
     - criteria is not yet developed for inclusion in lists
  - Static content only - html, markdown etc. (no Javascript, PHP, etc)
+#### Please read the README.md for additional information on developing with jekyll

 ## Procedure
 ### basic master-develop workflow